louiz/biboumi/CONTRIBUTING.rst

 or IRC events occur, please try to reproduce the issue with a biboumi running in log_level=0, and include the relevant logs in your bug report.

 If the issue you’re reporting may have security implications, please select the “confidential” flag in your bug report.
+This includes, but is not limited to:
+- disclosure of private data that was supposed to be encrypted using TLS
+- denial of service (crash, infinite loop, etc) that can be caused by any user

 Code